beeware/toga/docs/internals/roadmap.rst

     - Cocoa: NSSlider
     - GTK+: Gtk.Scale
     - iOS: UISlider
-* SteppedInput - A widget to allow entry of a numerical value, with helper buttons to make it easy to increase/decrease the value.
+* NumberInput - A widget to allow entry of a numerical value, possibly with helper buttons to make it easy to increase/decrease the value.
     - Cocoa: NSTextField with NSStepper
     - GTK+: GTKSpinButton
     - iOS: UITextField with UIStepper